shimondoodkin/bitfinexws1/README.md

 	send({ "event":"subscribe", "channel":"book",   "pair":"tBTCUSD", "prec":"P3", "freq":"F2" });
 	send({ "event":"subscribe", "channel":"book",   "pair":"tBTCUSD", "prec":"R0" });
 },
- BitfinexWS1.better_parsers // (optional) my prefered set of parsers, little different from the docs, you can define your own if you like different configuration.            without this, it mutches the official docs.  , the difference from the docs is not an issue. rather good.
+ BitfinexWS1.better_parsers // (optional argument, parsers to replace ) my prefered set of parsers, little different from the docs, you can define your own if you like different configuration. without this, it matches the official docs. the difference from the docs is not an issue. rather good.
 );

 ```